NHLOCAL/NHLOCAL/README.md

 - 👋 Hi, I’m @NHLOCAL
 - 👀 I’m interested in batsh and cmd
-- 🌱 I’m currently learning python
+- 🌱 I am currently studying Python
 - 💞️ I’m looking to collaborate on my projects
 - 📫 How to reach me nh.local11@gmail.com